Jupyter Configuration

 3. Workbench session binaries

-For ease of use, we recommend using the r-session-complete Docker image as a base for any Jupyter session images you create.
+For containers within Kubernetes, we recommend using the rstudio/workbench-session Docker image as a base for any Jupyter session images you create.
 This will allow you to use one base image to provide Jupyter itself and a default version of Python, which you can extend if necessary to add or modify Jupyter and Python versions if desired.
-This image is available on Docker Hub.
+These images are available on Docker Hub.

 Installing the Posit Workbench JupyterLab Extension